• Skip to primary navigation

 Cupcakes

-• In a large bowl, whisk together egg, brown sugar, granulated sugar, salt, and vanilla until it lightens in colour.
-Add buttermilk and oil, whisk to combine.
+• In a large bowl, whisk together egg, brown sugar, granulated sugar, salt, and vanilla until it lightens in color.

-• Sift cocoa powder, baking powder, and baking soda right into the bowl.
-Fold with a whisk until just combined.
-Add dissolved instant coffee into the batter and fold.
-Sift the flour into the bowl and fold until just combined.
+• Sift flour, baking powder, and baking soda right into the bowl.
+Fold with a whisk until just combined, using the whisk to break up lumps.
+Do not overmix.

-1 cup all purpose flour, 6 tablespoon natural cocoa powder, 1 teaspoon baking powder, ½ teaspoon baking soda
+1 ¼ cup all purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda

 • Scoop batter into the lined muffin tin half of the way full.
-Press an unwrapped ferrero rocher into each muffin tin.
+Press an unwrapped Ferrero Rocher into each muffin tin.
 Cover each chocolate with a teaspoon of extra batter so that the tins are slightly over ¾ of the way full.
-Bake for 18-20 minutes or until a toothpick inserted into the middle comes out clean.
-Let the cupcakes cool for 10 minutes before removing from the muffin tin.
+Bake for 16-18 minutes or until a toothpick inserted into the middle (not all the way through) comes out clean.
+Let the cupcakes cool for a few minutes before removing from the muffin tin.

 Nutella Frosting